A complete guide to popular holy sites in Israel and the West Bank.

 Jerusalem is a holy city of 3 major monotheistic religions and the oldest monotheistic religions in the world.
-Jerusalem is a holy city for Muslims, Jews, and Christians holding a striking number of holy sites in Israel and most sacred places in the World.
+Jerusalem is a holy city for Muslims, Jews, and Christian.
+As such, Jerusalem holds a striking number of holy sites in Israel and most sacred places in the World.

-The Old City of Jerusalem is divided into 4 quarters: the Muslim, Christian, Jewish and Armenian quarters.
+The Old City of Jerusalem is divided into 4 quarters: the Muslim quarter, Christian quarter, Jewish quarter, and Armenian quarter.
 Present-day Jerusalem holds about 1.200 Jewish synagogues, about 150 Christian churches, and more than 70 Muslim mosques.

 To briefly outline the history of Jerusalem, let me say that the official history of Jerusalem starts with 1.000 BC when King David made Jerusalem the capital of the Kingdom of Israel.
-After that Jerusalem was conquered many times and ruled by Babylonians, Persians, Greeks, Syrians, Romans, Muslims, Crusaders, Egyptian Mamelukes, Ottoman Turks, Brits, partially by Jordanians and now Israelis.
+After that Jerusalem was conquered many times and ruled by Babylonians, Persians, Greeks, Syrians, Romans, Muslims, Crusaders, Egyptian Mamelukes, Ottoman Turks, Brits, partially by Jordanians and now Israelis and partially by Palestinians.